Md. Shirajul Islam Mollah: Career

-Mollah was elected to Parliament in 2014 from Narsingdi-3 as an Independent candidate.
+Mollah was elected to the parliament in 2014 from Narsingdi-3 as an Independent candidate.
 He is a member of the parliamentary standing committee on railways ministry.
 He is the managing director of China-Bangla Ceramic Industries Ltd. In 2013, he was elected president of Bangladesh Ceramic Wares Manufacturers Association.
 On 25 June 2018, he was elected chairman of Prime Bank.
 He is a sponsor director of the Bank.